Stamp Duty and Property

 A site is non-residential property.
 You pay Stamp Duty on the cost of the site.

 However, if you buy a site with a connected agreement to build residential property on it, the site is residential property.
-You pay Stamp Duty on the site cost and the cost of the building exclusive of any Value-Added Tax (VAT).

 If you buy a site with a connected building agreement for:

-- an industrial premises
+- an industrial building

-- commercial premises
+- a commercial building

-Agreements or contracts to buy property
+Agreements or contracts to buy property situated in Ireland

-- agreements to buy business assets
+- agreements to buy business assets (Section 31 of the Stamp Duties Consolidation Act, 1999)

-- certain 'resting in contract' agreements
+- 'resting in contract' agreements (Section 31A of the Stamp Duties Consolidation Act, 1999)

 Transfers of property deriving its value from immovable property